-Initial feedback from landholders suggests that less than a 15,000 ML/d flow footprint for the subreach may be a tolerable level of inconvenience flooding if suitable mitigation measures are put in place.
-An example of this is just above the minor flood level at the Eildon gauge (3 m, 14,500 ML/d).
-The flow footprint of around 15,000 ML/d may occur through a combination of releases from Eildon with no tributary inflows, tributary flows on their own, or a mix of tributary flows and Eildon releases.
+Initial feedback from landholders suggests that less than a 12,000 ML/d flow footprint around Molesworth and less than a 15,000 ML/d flow footprint elsewhere in the subreach may be a tolerable level of inconvenience flooding if suitable mitigation measures are put in place.
+The flow footprints of up to 12,000 ML/d to 15,000 ML/d may occur through a combination of releases from Eildon with no tributary inflows, tributary flows on their own, or a mix of tributary flows and Eildon releases.
 More detail on risks and successful combinations of tributary inflows and Eildon Dam releases is required.